 All ELs will receive their primary instruction from certified teachers through the regular academic program.
 If sufficiently qualified teaching applicants are not available, non-certified applicants may be employed who are bilingual, have EL experience, and/or have EL training.
 Non-certified EL personnel will work under the direct supervision of a certified teacher.

-Currently a Federal Programs Director, EL program supervisor, (5) Certified ESL teachers, (1) Certified ECE/Elementary resource teacher (Praxis), (1) Certified Spanish teacher, and (1) bilingual translator are employed by Gadsden City Schools.
+Currently a Federal Programs Director, EL program supervisor, (5) Certified ESL teachers, (1) Certified ECE/Elementary resource teacher (Praxis), (1) Certified Elementary resource teacher (Praxis); (1) Certified Spanish teacher, and (3) bilingual translator are employed by Gadsden City Schools.